$451,575Average Value$173Average Price per Sq Ft2Homes For Sale

 Shopping and dining along Kings Highway

 Several big box stores and major shopping centers surround Kings Highway.
 Locals can grab groceries at Kroger or Walmart Supercenter.
 Tanger Outlets takes up the neighborhood’s northeastern corner.
 The open-air mall has over 100 stores, including Lululemon, Ulta Beauty and Old Navy.
 The highway—lined with seafood restaurants, steakhouses and hibachi spots—also earns the nickname Restaurant Row.
 But Serral says locals typically avoid going out to eat there.
-“Most of Restaurant Row is just tourist traps, but Arcadian Shores has some great local spots that aren’t there.”
+“Most of Restaurant Row is just tourist traps, but Arcadian Shores has some great local spots that aren’t on the highway.”
 Picnic tables sit behind sand dunes at Breakfast By The Sea, located within the Ocean Park RV campsite.
 Beer signage decorates wooden walls at Flip Flops Bar & Grill, a bright blue shack that serves fried seafood.
 Downtown Myrtle Beach, 9 miles south, has a boardwalk with amusement park rides, ice cream shops and more restaurant options.

 B grades for Cape Henlopen Public Schools